 The broadband market is very competitive, which is good news because it means providers try to tempt us with special offers.
 There is no shortage of broadband deals with free gifts, and these can make a huge difference to the overall cost of the package.

 Gift vouchers for stores such as M&S and Amazon are often available, but pre-paid credit cards are also very popular and arguably the best value because they can be spent anywhere.

 Cashback promotions also come around every so often.
 These will either provide the reward as a cheque or a bill credit.
 Less common are free gadgets such as TVs and Bluetooth speakers.
-And free laptop deals used to be easy to find but are now quite rare.
+Some even offer free laptops, though these are rare nowadays.